apache/flink/docs/streaming_guide.md

 ### Aggregations

-The Flink streaming API supports different types of aggregation operators similarly to the core API.
+The Flink Streaming API supports different types of aggregation operators similarly to the core API.
 For grouped data streams the aggregations work in a grouped fashion.

 Types of aggregations: `sum(fieldPosition)`, `min(fieldPosition)`, `max(fieldPosition)`

 For every incoming tuple the selected field is replaced with the current aggregated value.
-If the aggregations are used without defining field position, 0 is used as default.
+If the aggregations are used without defining field position, position `0` is used as default.

 ### Window/Batch operators

 Window and batch operators allow the user to execute function on slices or windows of the DataStream in a sliding fashion.
 If the stepsize for the slide is not defined then the window/batchsize is used as stepsize by default.

-When applied to grouped data streams the data stream will be batched/windowed for different key values separately.
+When applied to grouped data streams the data stream is batched/windowed for different key values separately.

-For example a `ds.groupBy(0).batch(100, 10)` will produce batches of the last 100 elements for each key value with 10 record step size.
+For example a `dataStream.groupBy(0).batch(100, 10)` produces batches of the last 100 elements for each key value with 10 record step size.

 #### Reduce on windowed/batched data streams
 The transformation calls a user-defined `ReduceFunction` on records received in the batch or during the predefined time window.
 The window is shifted after each reduce call.
 The user can also use the different streaming aggregations.